LUMC/EfDS/12_git/git_live_demo_plan.md

 - `main` branch:
   - explain the grayed files in the explorer tab
   - correct gitignore to ignore the cache dir
+- Attaching to a newly created GitHub repo:
+  - In GitHub create a new repository (private; empty: no `README.md`, no `.gitignore`, etc.)
+  - In CHANGES/Remote choose add new remote
+  - Use the (ssh) URL of the GitHub repository; use `origin` as the remote name
+  - Push to the GitHub repo; observe new content
+  - Observe the cloud symbol on the repository graph
+  - Explain "push request" concept